 No visit to the city would be complete without having walked the walls.
-Try the stretch from Bootham Bar to Monk Bar and visit the Richard III Museum with your pass.
+Try the stretch from Bootham Bar to Monk Bar and visit the Richard III Experience with your pass.

 Take a stroll down the Shambles, York’s most famous medieval street and enjoy some refreshments at the Earl Grey Tearoom before visiting JORVIK Viking Centre to discover York’s Viking history.